EARL KATHAN, GUNSMITH

 Q. Is there a warranty?

 A. Yes, The locks of our muskets are warranted for one (1) year against mechanical failure covering parts and labor.
-Before shipping we check each lock and breech, then case harden the frizzen in a professional manner to the correct temperature.
+Before shipping we check each lock and breech, then case harden the frizzen in a professional manner.
 We don't "cook" frizzens in an oven which, by the way, cannot get hot enough to properly drive carbon into the steel.)
 The vent hole of each musket is drilled as well so you don't have to do it.
 (If you DON'T want it drilled please let us know.)
 In the event your lock gives you some trouble contact us for the repair.
 Amateur tinkering on the lock will void the warranty so PLEASE just contact us and we will be happy to take care of any problems your having.
 Our turn around time is very fast and reliable.
 We gunsmith for many makes and models from reproductions to originals.

 The stock is NOT covered under the warranty.
 These guns take a beating at weekend events getting knocked over, rained on, and dropped on the battlefield.
 We check each gun before it leaves the shop for any cracks, odd knots, damage, or out of the ordinary problems.
 If your gun is damaged during shipment to you then of course the item was insured and you can follow the simple instructions enclosed in the box for refund or replacement.